BobFett3185/AgentsToolsMCPDemo/README.md

 uvicorn backend.main:app --reload
 ```

 Then open `http://localhost:8000` in your browser.
-The same FastAPI server serves both the API and the vanilla frontend.
+The same FastAPI server serves everything.

-Useful endpoints:

-- `GET /` - chat UI
-- `GET /health` - simple API health check
-- `GET /tools` - tool schemas exposed for the workshop
-- `POST /chat` - chat endpoint used by the frontend

-You can inspect the ADK-style `root_agent` definition near the bottom of `backend/orchestrate.py`.
+Go to `http://localhost:8000`/docs to see nice interative documentation of the endpoints you have.

 ## API Keys

 For the first working agent loop, students only need a Gemini API key:

 1. Install Python 3.10 or later.
-2. Install dependencies with `pip install -r requirements.txt`.
+2. Install dependencies with `pip install -r requirements.txt` if not in a codespace
 3. Create a Gemini API key in Google AI Studio.
+4. Make a .env file in the root of the project, meaning it should not be in any folder
-4. Copy `.env.example` to `.env`.
+5. Copy `.env.example` to `.env`
-5. Replace `YOUR_GOOGLE_AI_STUDIO_KEY` with the real key.
+6. Replace `YOUR_GOOGLE_AI_STUDIO_KEY` with the real key.
-6. Leave `GEMINI_MODEL="gemini-flash-latest"` unless you want to test a specific Gemini model.
+7. Make sure the model is : GEMINI_MODEL= gemini-3.1-flash-lite
-7. Start the app with `uvicorn backend.main:app --reload`.
+8. Start the app with `uvicorn backend.main:app --reload`

-Without `GOOGLE_API_KEY`, `/chat` returns a setup message.
-This version expects students to use the real Gemini loop during the workshop.

 For a later MCP iteration: